COVID-19 and travel

 - Learn about facilitated flights

 - Read more about financial assistance for those trying to return from overseas

 - Register with DFAT if you're currently overseas and wish to return home but haven't been able to

-If you're staying overseas, make plans to remain for an extended period.
+If you're staying overseas for an extended time, make sure you understand all the risks.
 Read and subscribe to our news and travel advice, follow the advice of local authorities and minimise your risk of exposure to COVID-19.

 - See our general advice page for those staying overseas

 Quarantine free travel is now available between Australia and New Zealand.